avamsykiran/JavaSEandSpring_9to11_27Jun22_19Aug22/Angular/README.md

             thee tools are javascirpt based tools and hence we need NodeJS to facilate execution of these tools, but not to execute your project.

+        Angular CLI

+            ng new proj-name

+            proj-name> npm start
+            proj-name> npm build
+            proj-name> npm test

+            proj-name> ng serve
+            proj-name> ng build
+            proj-name> ng test

+            proj-name> ng g module name
+            proj-name> ng g component name --skip-tests
+            proj-name> ng g directive name --skip-tests
+            proj-name> ng g pipe name --skip-tests
+            proj-name> ng g service name --skip-tests
+            proj-name> ng g class name --skip-tests
+            proj-name> ng g interface name --skip-tests

+        Angular Archetecture

+            any angular resource is a typescript class. each of these classes are marked with decorators related to whta resource it is. the decoraters carry configurational info as a json object and is called meta data.

+            Modules
+                an angular module is class that represents a group of components, pipes, services and directives.

+                each angular project must be housed inside a top-level module and that module is refered to as ROOT-MODULE

+                A ROOT-MODULE furthur can have sub-modules refreed to as FEATURE-MODULES

+                @NgModule({
+                    declarations:[ //a list of components,directives and pipes that belong to this module], imports:[ //a list of sub-modules we have to access in this module], exports:[ //a list of components,directives and pipes that belong to this module and are allowed to accessed outside this module], providers:[ //a list of services that belong to this module], bootstrap:[ //a list of components that have to be initated immediatly after this module is loaded] })
+                class OrdersModule {}

+            Components
+                angular offers html extendability. a component is a new html element that we create.

+                Component = component.ts + template.html

+                @Component({
+                    selector:'tag-name',
+                    templateUrl:'url of the template file'
+                })
+                class ShoppingCartComponent{}

+                Data Binding:

+                    is about using the field of a component in its template.

+                    Interpolation
+                        render the value of a angular expression into the tmeplate.

+                        {{angular-expression}}

+                    One-way data binding
+                        attribute binding
+                        style binding
+                        css class binding
+                    Two-way data binding
+                    event binding

+            Directives
+                @Directive({
+                    selector:''
+                })
+                class FastMovingStockDirective{}

+            Pipes
+                @Pipe({
+                    name:''
+                })
+                class DigitsToWordsPipe{}

+            Services
+                @Injectable({
+                    providedIn:'root'
+                })
+                class OrdersService{}